QQQQQby/SimpleChat/README.md

 python client_with_gui.py
 ```

+To modify the server you want to connect, modify the `HOST` and `PORT` values in the `.py` file first.
 Enter your desired username and start chatting!

 To create an executable file, run: